 synchronize field Price formulafill ?(Inventory>500,Price*0.75,Price)

 Even though this formulafill statement recalculates every record in the database, the price will only change for items with more than 500 items in stock.
 Only those records will be sent to the server and synchronized to other users.
-Any item with 500 or less items in inventory will be unaffected, and will not not synchronized.
+Any item with 500 or less items in inventory will be unaffected, and will not be synchronized.
 Not only does this reduce the time needed for synchronizing, it also reduces the chance that some other user is currently editing one of the updated records.

 Panorama has an alternate method for modifying multiple cells in a field, the serverformulafill statement.
 There are two differences between this and a regular formulafill statement.
 First, it allows you to specify a selection formula so that the changes are made only to the specified records.
 This eliminates the need for a separate select statement.